jvalcher/termfu/README.md

 ```
 termfu
 ```
-- The program must be run in the same directory as the `.termfu` configuration file.
+- The program must be run in the same directory as a `.termfu` configuration file.
 - Insert the debugger command and create your layout(s)  (see below).
 - Breakpoints and watchpoints are persisted in `.termfu_data`.
 - Select a window and scroll through the data using arrow or `hjkl` keys.
 - Switch layouts with `(l)ayouts`.